-The inflammation these foods create brings negative responses, including inflammation, fatigue and food allergies.†
+These foods create inflammation and bring many negative responses, including fatigue and food allergies.

 And it only gets worse with time.
-As more and more things irritate and pass through your leaky gut, it can even lead to other much more problematic health challenges.
+As more and more things irritate and pass through your leaky gut, toxic waste spreads from your intestinal walls into your blood, causing more and more inflammation.

 Here’s how this cycle can quickly spread throughout the body.

-It’s clear: leaky gut is a serious issue and risk.
-But it’s also one of the few risks you can end, starting today.
+Having a leaky gut is a serious risk.
+But it’s also one of the few risks you can erase and eliminate, starting today.

 As the father of modern medicine, Hippocrates, says, “all disease begins in the gut.”